From insights to action: how to turn market insights into real growth

 But self-reported attribution didn’t stop at onboarding forms.
 We also trained our SDRs and AEs to ask this question during demo calls.
 This uncovered an entire layer of insights, including the importance of niche communities like Slack groups and micro-influencers.
 These findings helped us build better relationships with influencers who were organically promoting AnyWord, further fueling our growth.

 Tip: Don’t just rely on software attribution.
-Implement self-reported attribution both in onboarding and sales conversations to validate where your audience is truly coming from.
+Implement self-reported attribution both in onboarding and sales conversations to validate where your audience is truly coming from, and how to use better attribution models to create demand.

 2. Conduct ICP interviews to deepen understanding